championswimmer/kernel-tools/README.md

 _ _ _
 #####  For windows use BUILD-IT.bat file instead
-this runs natively on Windows, no wine, whisky, beer or scotch needed ... ha ha ha
+this runs natively on Windows, no wine, whisky, beer or scotch needed ... ha ha ha (This is purely DoomLord's work.
+I have done no additions to it)

 	cd kernel-tools
 	cd pack-kernel